Dr. David Durr

 Dr. Durr serves as faculty advisor for the student TVA (Tennessee Valley Authority) Investment Challenge Team.
 Murray State University has been a participating institution since the inception of the program in 1999.
 MSU students actively manage TVA funds by designing long-term investment strategies, placing trades, and providing performance reports to TVA.
 The students learn how to manage real money as portfolio managers and are subject to the same standards and guidelines as TVA’s professional financial managers.
 Participating students are required to perform comprehensive, professional security analyses that result in asset valuation.
 The objective is to find undervalued securities to add to the portfolio.

 Murray State University students compete with students from twenty-four other academic institutions in the TVA service region.
-Schools that outperform their benchmark are awarded prize money.
-To date, Murray State University has earned approximately $130,000 in prize money which is managed by the MSU Foundation and is used is to benefit MSU finance students primarily as student scholarships and provision of other resources.
+Schools that outperform their benchmark are compensated as portfolio managers.
+To date, Murray State University has earned more than $130,000 from TVA.
+These funds are used is to benefit MSU finance students primarily as student scholarships and provision of other resources.

 State Farm Financial Services Resource Center

 Dr. Durr continues to oversee the activities in the “student-centered” financial services resource center in the College of Business.
 The creation of the State Farm Financial Services Research Center is largely credited to the vision and efforts of Dr. Durr and Dean Tim Todd.
 The Center is a key feature of the Bauernfeind College of Business.
 The focus of the center is on career development and education for students interested in banking, financial planning, financial analysis, and economic education.
 Students gain hands-on experience working with commercial-grade financial planning software.
-At multiple work stations students have access to the same live-feed and historic information on bonds, equities, commodities, and currencies used by financial professionals around the world.
-The suite also has a library/conference room for student use.
+At multiple work stations students have access to historic information on bonds, equities, commodities, and currencies used by financial professionals around the world.
+The suite also houses the Edward Jones Student Boardroom.
+The boardroom/conference room is dedicated to student use.

 Teaching Excellence/Community Involvement

 Dr. Durr continues to develop on-line tutorials using tablet PC technology and screen capture software.
 The tutorials relate primarily to investment topics with a focus on financial planning.
 Investment professionals throughout the United States utilize these tutorials as they prepare for the Certified Financial Planner (CFP®) Examination.
 The tutorials are available worldwide on YouTube.
 To review simply search the term “CFP tools.”
-To date the tutorials have been viewed more than eighty thousand (80,000) times.
+Some of the tutorials have been viewed as many as eighty thousand (80,000) times.

 In active support of university initiatives to strengthen community and regional outreach, Dr. Durr continues to work to develop sustained, cooperative relationships with financial services companies in the region.
 He does this by creating a visibility with such firms through speaking engagements, seminars, and meetings.